Incentivizing Honesty among Competitors in Collaborative Learning and Optimization

-Figure \ref{fig:hist} shows a histogram over the total penalty for $C=0.0002$ paid by each individual writer over the whole 10650 steps for the honest case of $\alpha_A=\alpha_B=0$, averaged over 10 runs.
-Clearly, most penalties are on the order of 0.01, which is substantially smaller than negative effects of larger noise values on the order of 0.1, which are strongly disincentivized by the penalty value of $C=0.0002$.
+Figure \ref{fig:hist} show histograms over the total penalty for $C=0.0002$ (FeMNIST) and $C=0.002$ (Twitter) paid by each individual client over the whole 10650 steps for the honest case of $\alpha_A=\alpha_B=0$, averaged over 10 runs.
+Clearly, most penalties are on the order of $0.01$, and smaller than the negative effects of larger noise values (which approach the order of $0.1$), which are strongly disincentivized by the considered penalty values.